liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 [Browse existing Contracts](www.blockchain.liberland.org/home/contracts/overview)

 ### Choosing personal or company account
-Any person, wallet address of account can create a company in on the Liberland blockchain, however to be officially registered as a business within the nation of Liberland it needs to satisfy some minimal requirements such as being an e-resident of Liberland.
+Any person, wallet address of account can create a company on the Liberland blockchain, however to be officially registered as a business within the nation of Liberland it needs to satisfy some minimal requirements such as being an e-resident of Liberland.